logigearcorp/docs.testarchitect.com/content/user-guide/version-history/features-added-to-testarchitect-8-3-update-2/windows.md

         -   [PATCH](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/PATCH): The PATCH method is used to apply partial modifications to a resource.
         -   [HEAD](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/HEAD): The HEAD method asks for a response identical to that of a GET request, but without the response body.
         -   [OPTIONS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/OPTIONS): The OPTIONS method is used to describe the communication options for the target resource.
--   **A new method of AbtEntity** for a user-scripted action \(applicable to Java and C\# harnesses only\):
+-   A new method of AbtEntity for a user-scripted action \(applicable to Java and C\# harnesses only\):
     -   [ExecuteScript](/automation-guide/action-based-testing-language/testarchitect-automation-classes/automation-classes/abtentity/executescript): Executes JavaScript code of a specified web page, or inline JavaScript.

-**Enhancements to existing features**
+Enhancements to existing features

 -   Android testing:
     -   [Support for **Android 7.0**](/automation-guide/application-testing/mobile-testing/testing-mobile-applications/android-automation/): You can now run tests for applications on Android devices running this Android version.
 -   iOS testing:
     -   [Support for **iOS 10.3.2**](/automation-guide/application-testing/mobile-testing/testing-mobile-applications/ios-automation/): You can now run tests for applications on iOS devices running this iOS version.
 -   Web testing:
-    -   [Added support for **Firefox 54**](/automation-guide/application-testing/testing-web-and-ria-applications/testing-web-applications/): Now you can create and run automated tests for web pages that are displayed in this version of Firefox.
+    -   [Added support for Firefox 54](/automation-guide/application-testing/testing-web-and-ria-applications/testing-web-applications/): Now you can create and run automated tests for web pages that are displayed in this version of Firefox.